-- Statutory Registration starts at 8:50am and 1.20pm and closes after 30 minutes.
-Thereafter students' absence will be recorded as unauthorised (U) unless a valid reason is provided such as a medical or dental appointment. - A student should only be marked as late when the teacher has completed the whole register and a pupil arrives after the register has been "sent" (electronically). - It is important that we are consistent in our procedures across the school: parents with siblings in the school do sometimes cross-check to see that the same standards are being applied and we are consistent in our approach to latecomers.
+- Statutory Registration 8.40am (Y5/6) / 8.50am (Y3/4) and 1pm (Y5/6) / 1.15pm (Y3/4) and closes after 30 minutes.
+Thereafter, students' absence will be recorded as unauthorised (U) unless a valid reason is provided such as a medical or dental appointment. - A student should only be marked as late when the teacher has completed the whole register and a pupil arrives after the register has been "sent" (electronically). - It is important that we are consistent in our procedures across the school: parents with siblings in the school do sometimes cross-check to see that the same standards are being applied and we are consistent in our approach to latecomers.
 So please record Lates and the number of minutes late then re-send registers. - Lates are counted as present when the data is collected; however, parents have been successfully prosecuted for failing to get their child to school consistently on time.
 Therefore we will take a robust response to those who are regularly arriving late.